jhannah/jays.net/resume.md

 Industries have included e-commerce (retail), large event / venue equipment rental (and data mining thereof), advertising technology, and various start-ups.

-In principle recent clents have a lot of DevOps support so I can focus on programming (Golang, Perl, Python).
+In principle recent clients have a lot of DevOps support so I can focus on programming (Golang, Perl, Python).
-In practice I've been learning a lot of DevOps because resources aren't (immediately?) available and sometimes I have access to fix things.
+In practice I've been learning a lot of DevOps because resources aren't available and sometimes I have access to fix things.

-I am not a DevOps professional (priceless).
-But I have a functional / "emergency" understanding of deployment of various stacks for monoliths and "micro-services."
+I have a functional / "emergency" understanding of deployment of various stacks for monoliths and "micro-services."
 Clients have swung back and forth between those strategies over time.
 Most recent deployments on "bare metal," Xen VMs, in-house managed Kubernetes, and AWS (EC2, ECS, S3, etc.).
 Those stacks are variously driven by Docker, Docker Compose, Chef/Ansible, Helm Charts (of which I know